AlexVelezLl/GenioPolitecnico/README.md

 ![TheGame](./capturas//Captura1.png)

-**Genio Politecnico** is a game based on Akinator, that aims guess the animal the player is thinking, using a desicion tree the player feeds while it is playing the game.
+**Genio Politecnico** is a game based on Akinator, that aims guess the animal the player is thinking, using a desicion tree that the player feeds while it is playing the game.

 ## The game 🎮